What is in this leaflet

 - have an addiction or history of abuse of alcohol, opioids or other drugs

 - have been told that you have an intolerance to some sugars.
 Lactose is an ingredient in these tablets.

 Tell your doctor if you are pregnant or planning to become pregnant.
 You should not take PALEXIA® IR during pregnancy unless your doctor has told you to do so.
 Taking PALEXIA® IR during pregnancy may lead to withdrawal symptoms in the newborn baby.
-You should not take PALEXIA® IR during childbirth because it could lead to dangerously slow or shallow breathing (respiratory depression) in the newborn.
+You should not take PALEXIA® IR during labour as it can cause breathing problems and signs of withdrawal in the newborn.
 Your doctor will discuss the risks and benefits of using PALEXIA® IR.

 Taking other medicines

 Tell your doctor if you are using any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines and PALEXIA® IR may interfere with each other.
 These medicines include: